All Episodes

 Thank you.

-I want to go back to the Safeway op-ed piece in the journal this morning.
+I wanted to go back to the Safeway op-ed piece in the journal this morning.

-The Safeway plan is a self-funded plan, meaning it's that they're self-insured, and they can decide to design the plan where they want to within the confines of state and federal regulations.
+The Safeway plan is a self-funded plan, meaning they're self-insured, and they can decide to design the plan the way they want to within the confines of state and federal regulations.

 And to me, it's a segue into discussing the mandates and things you talked about the other day about the insurance industry.